 HRSA's focus on HCV/HIV coinfection care includes development of innovations in care delivery and performance and data monitoring by Ryan White HIV/AIDS Program (RWHAP) agencies to measure their efforts to deliver and improve services to coinfected individuals.
 Examples, featured in our Hepatitis topic page, include:

 - Integrating Hep C Treatment into HIV Care.
 An implementation guide, case studies, and a pocket guide featuring innovative practices on HCV treatment within HIV primary care programs.
 Resources were developed under HRSA's Integrating HIV Innovative Practices (IHIP) and are based on lessons learned from an earlier SPNS research and demonstration project Hepatitis C Treatment Expansion Initiative (2010-2014).

 - Jurisdictional Approach to Curing Hepatitis C among HIV/HCV Coinfected People of Color.
-This HRSA HCV SPNS initiative was initiated in late 2016 to improve HCV services among HIV/HCV-coinfected people of color and is funded under the FY 2016 Secretary’s Minority AIDS Initiative Fund.
+This HRSA HCV SPNS initiative was initiated in late 2016 to improve HCV services among HIV/HCV-coinfected people of color and is funded under the HHS Minority HIV/AIDS Fund.

 - Performance Measurement.
 The HRSA HIV/AIDS Bureau has created a framework of resources to support Ryan White programs in monitoring the delivery of HIV care, inclusive of hepatitis.
 HAB's Performance Measures are comprised of multiple sets, with an adolescent/adult set of measures that includes specific measures addressing hepatitis B screening and vaccination and hepatitis C screening.